zahidinho/zahidinho/README.md

 - 🔭 I’m currently working as a freelance backend developer
 - 🌱 I’m currently learning NodeJS and I want to learn Go
-- 🤔 I’m looking for help with Go
 - 📫 You can reach me via E-Mail or Social Networks

 *Also, I like writing stuffs on Medium*